 The Hilltop Commercial

-In this context Coca-Cola, a presented a sign-value for consumers to both resist and embrace consumer culture as a commodity which signified a hip youthful lifestyle which aligned itself with the civil rights and peace counter culture movements of the time.
+In this context Coca-Cola, a presented a sign-value for consumers to both resist and embrace consumer culture as a commodity which signified a hip youthful lifestyle that aligned itself with the civil rights and peace counter-culture movements of the time.
 The 1971 commercial featured the lyrics:

 Figure 4.
 Hilltop 1972 Remastered, 2016, YouTube Streaming Video, Coca Cola, 5 April 2016, retrieved 16 August 2019, https://www.youtube.com/watch?v=C2406n8_rUw